ItsFaizan/ItsFaizan/README.md

 # 💫 About Me:
 "Greetings, everyone!" 👋<br> My name is Faizan Javed.
 I am a student of Software engineering at Fast Nuces.<br> I have recently completed my 6 semesters.
-Currently, I am pursuing Mern stack development. <br> With nearly a year of hands-on experience in MERN stack development, I have successfully delivered a diverse range of projects.<br> I am determined to pursue MERN stack development as a core focus in my future endeavors.
+Currently, I am pursuing Mern stack development. <br> With nearly a year of hands-on experience in MERN stack development, I have successfully delivered a diverse range of projects.<br> I am determined to pursue MERN stack development as a core focus in my future endeavors. <br>
 Here is a link to my Portfolio: https://sage-biscuit-4a2564.netlify.app/